 determine:

-Whether the implementing procedures have been reviewed and approved as specified in the emergency plan.
+Whether the implementing procedures have been reviewed and approved as specified in the emergency plan, including review within the required procedure frequency.

-Whether any changes result in a decrease in the effectiveness of the emergency plan implementation.
+Whether any changes resulted in a decrease in the effectiveness of the emergency plan implementation.

-Determine whether current copies of the implementing procedures are readily available to members of the emergency management and response are maintained current in the appropriate field locations.
+Determine whether current copies of the implementing procedures are readily available to members of the emergency management and response organizations and are maintained current in the appropriate field locations.

-Determine whether the procedures provide fordetection and proper classification of accidents,
+Determine whether the procedures provide guidance for:

+detection and proper classification of accidents,

 mitigation of the consequences of accidents,

 assessment of releases,

 protective actions recommendations,

 personnel accountability,

 notification and coordination,

 authority for initiating evacuation alarms and safe shutdown,

+site recovery/re-entry, and

+restoring the facility to a safe condition after an accident involving radioactive or other hazardous materials.

-Determine whether procedures also include guidance for site recovery/ restoring the facility to a safe condition after an accident involving either radioactive or other hazardous materials.
+Determine whether procedures also include guidance for site recovery/reentry and restoring the facility to a safe condition after an accident involving either radioactive or other hazardous materials.
 This should include whether the criticality accident alarm system can and will be silenced at an external plant area before reentry and that a control center is available for personnel accountability and reentry.
 If any shutdown procedure is necessary, determine whether the procedure is in place and can be performed from an appropriate location.

 Determine by interviewing key licensee management whether they are aware of procedure changes.
 The inspectors should use these interviews to determine whether the licensee’s emergency staff is familiar with procedure changes and that the procedures are user-friendly.
-This is not intended to be a test of should be a verification of the change processes for the emergency plan implementing procedures.
+This is not intended to be a test of memory but should be a verification of the change processes for the emergency plan implementing procedures.

+Verify that an emergency procedure exist that instructs personnel to evacuate to accountability/muster locations in the event of a criticality accident alarm system (CAAS) activation.